2026 United States House of Representatives election in Alaska

 The 2026 United States House of Representatives election in Alaska will be held on November 3, 2026, to elect a member of the United States House of Representatives to represent the state of Alaska and its at-large district.
 The election will coincide with other elections to the U.S. House, elections to the United States Senate, and various other state and local elections.
-The primary election will occur on August 18, 2026.
+The primary election occurred on August 18, 2026.

 Incumbent Nick Begich III was elected with 51.22% of the vote in 2024, narrowly defeating then-incumbent Mary Peltola, the first Democrat to represent Alaska in the House since 1972.

 The race will be conducted using ranked-choice voting.
+The four candidates which receive the most votes from the August 18 nonpartisan primary will enter into the ballot during the November 3 general election.